 While a civil war brews between several noble families in Westeros, the children of the former rulers of the land attempt to rise up to power.
 Meanwhile a forgotten race, bent on destruction, return after thousands of years in the North.

 Due to a political conspiracy, an innocent man is sent to death row and his only hope is his brother, who makes it his mission to deliberately get himself sent to the same prison in order to break the both of them out, from the inside out.

-In this 1994 sitcom, Rachel Green, Ross Geller, Monica Geller, Joey Tribbiani, Chandler Bing and Phoebe Buffay are all friends, living off of one another in the heart of NY.
-Over the course of 8 years, these average group of buddys go through massive mayhem, family trouble, past and futue romances, fights, laughs, tears and suprises as they learn what it really means to be a friend.
+Rachel Green, Ross Geller, Monica Geller, Joey Tribbiani, Chandler Bing and Phoebe Buffay are all friends, living off of one another in the heart of New York.
+Over the course of ten years, these average group of buddy's go through massive mayhem, family trouble, past and future romances, fights, laughs, tears and surprises as they learn what it really means to be a friend.

 Ross' birthday changes several times during the show.
 In the 1x04, he mentions his birthday being 7 months before October 20th, which would be sometime in March (Pisces/Aries.
 Soon after he mentions his birthday being in December (Sagittarius/Capricorn), then discloses his birthday is precisely October 18th (Libra) in the later episodes.
 See more »

 A person's wedding is important.
 And especially to me.
 OK?
 I didn't have a graduation party.
 And I didn't go to Prom.
 And I spent my sweet sixteen being chased round a tyre yard by an escaped mental patient who in his own words wanted to "kill me, or whatever."
 So I deserve a real celebration and I am not gonna let some sweaty little man make me feel badly about it.

 After Courtney Cox married David Arquette, they added 'Arquette' to the end of the entire cast and crew's names in the credits to honor the marriage.
 See more »